catalyst-cooperative/pudl/docs/naming_conventions.rst

 Naming Conventions
 ===============================================================================

+In the PUDL codebase, we aspire to follow the naming and other conventions detailed in :pep:`8`.

 * Imperative verbs (.e.g connect) should precede the object being acted upon (e.g. connect_db), unless the function returns a simple value (e.g. datadir).
 * No duplication of information (e.g. form names).